BlazeInferno64/Lcrypto/README.md

 For this project the secret keyword is `decrypt`.

 # Info
-The executables are provided at `/dist` folder!.
-Before running them makw sure that you have turn off any running antivirus or else it wouldn't run!
+The executables are provided at `/dist` folder!
+Before running them make sure that you have turn off any running antivirus or else it wouldn't run!
 |-----|

 # Bugs/Issues